ccxzhang/Chenxiao-Zhang/README.md

 ## Research Experience
 - Dr. Yao-tai Li\
  &nbsp; &nbsp; &nbsp; &nbsp; Collect the Lennon Wall posts and clean the data.
-Assist Dr. Yao-tai Li in designing the coding framework.
+Co-Design the coding framework.
 Analyze the content and sentiment of the posts.

 ## Ongoing Project
 - "Hong Kongness" from the Mainland Eyes\